 What is the High School Strength & Conditioning Specialist Certification?

-This certification takes years of research and practical application and provides you with the most critical aspects of training High School athletes.
+This course takes years of research and practical application and provides you with the most critical aspects of training High School athletes.

-The High School Strength & Conditioning Specialist Certification will teach you:
+The High School Strength & Conditioning Specialist will teach you:

 - The IYCA’s revolutionary approach to Long Term Athletic Development.
 We’ve been preaching this unique training system for nearly a decade, before it became a hot topic in the industry.